DASSL/ClassDB/docs/Setup.md

 1. Run `src/server/reco/enableConnectionLoggingReco.psql`.
 This script is sever level, and need only be run once per Postgres server.
 Note, you will need to restart your Postgres instance if prompted. (see [Managing Log Files](Managing-Log-Files) for additional information)
 2. Run `src/db/reco/addConnectionActivityLoggingReco.sql`

 **Note:** To disable connection logging, run `src/server/reco/disableConnectionLoggingReco.psql`.
 Like `enableConnectionLoggingReco.psql`, this script only needs to be run once per Postgres instance.

+**Postgres compatibility:** Enabling and disabling connection activity logging must be done manually in Postgres 9.3 or earlier.
+See the [Activity Logging](Activity-Logging#connection-activity-logging) page for details.

 #### Connection Management
 Run `/src/db/reco/addConnectionMgmtReco.sql`